andrew/ultimate-awesome/README.md

 - [awesome-tuist](https://github.com/tuist/awesome-tuist) - A community-driven collection of Tuist related posts, plugins, talks, and much more.
 - [awesome-calculators](https://github.com/xxczaki/awesome-calculators) - 😎 A curated list of resources related to calculators!.
 - [awesome-visual-relationship-detection](https://github.com/alisure-ml/awesome-visual-relationship-detection) - A curated list of visual relationship detection and related area resources .
+- [Awesome-Open-AI-Sora](https://github.com/Curated-Awesome-Lists/Awesome-Open-AI-Sora) - Sora AI Awesome List – Your go-to resource hub for all things Sora AI, OpenAI's groundbreaking model for crafting realistic scenes from text.
+Explore a curated collection of articles, videos, podcasts, and news about Sora's capabilities, advancements, and more.
 - [reddit](https://github.com/learn-anything/reddit) - Awesome Reddit subreddits.
 - [awesome-courses](https://github.com/romulomourao/awesome-courses) - :smirk: :page_facing_up: An awesome list of educational websites, YouTube playlists, channels and books about programming .
 - [awesome-marionette](https://github.com/sadcitizen/awesome-marionette) - A list of resources for marionette.js.